top of page

 MEDICAL OPERATIONS

-Our team is there for you in case you have an incident with which you require assistance.
-The team will shadow the progress of the challenge each day in vehicles; before establishing a med centre each afternoon at the our accommodation.
-Whilst the medics are there for ‘what ifs,’ they are also a great source of preventative advice; so please do use them to ask questions and check best practice, particularly in suspected foot, knee injuries or issues such as blisters/chaffing.
+Our Rat Race team is there for you in case you have an incident with which you require assistance.
+The crew will shadow the progress of the challenge each day in vehicles; before establishing a medical centre each afternoon at our accommodation.
+Whilst the medics are there for ‘what ifs,’ they are also a great source of preventative advice; so please do use them to ask questions and check best practice, particularly in suspected foot, knee and bum injuries or issues such as blisters/chaffing. â€‹

 MEDICAL SCREENING

-At this stage we are inviting you to have a medical screening process, which can be completed via the link HERE.
-Please complete this as soon as possible – and certainly please, no later than 1st December 2023.
+At this stage we are inviting you to have a medical screening process, which can be completed via the link below.
+Please complete this as soon as possible – and certainly please, no later than 19th November 2024.
 If you do have any condition that you feel we should know about, however small you feel it may be, please do share this with our Medics.
 Experience has shown that early pre-screening can assist both us and you greatly in enabling the care you need pre and during the trip.
 If you do not share information on conditions which are likely to affect your participation or decide to share them very late in the process, we are all under pressure and we will always reserve the right to cancel your participation if we feel there is a medical issue that may affect yours, or others’ safety.
 So please, do share anything and everything you feel our team should know about, at the earliest opportunity.

 IMPORTANT NOTE ON SUBMISSION OF DOCUMENTS AND MEDICAL INFORMATION:

-We are very fortunate to have an excellent Medical Director providing oversight, planning and screening on all of our international trips, who in turn engages seriously professional and qualified staff to join you on the trip.
+We are very fortunate to have an excellent Medical Director providing oversight, planning and screening on all our international trips, who in turn engages seriously professional and qualified staff to join you on the trip.
 Rat Race also conforms and has been audited to the rigorous BS8848 standard of expedition management.
 This means our approach to all things safety and medical is extremely thorough and it is designed throughout with your best interest at heart.

 Your medical screening details will be sent direct to our medical team and under medical confidentiality rules, this will only be shared with our medics and no-one else.
 If they decide this is info that is in the best interests of everyone for us as organisers to be privy to, they will seek and gain your consent before doing so.
 It is therefore important you complete the link to the medical survey only which can be found HERE; do not send Rat Race medical information direct.
-If you have any queries at all on the medical side of things in relation to this event, you can email our medical team, directly and confidentially on Trail Med and they will assist.
+If you have any queries at all on the medical side of things in relation to this event, you can email our medical team, directly and confidentially on Trail Med and they will assist. â€‹

 INSURANCE FOR YOU AND YOUR EQUIPMENT

 We have asked that you have in place Travel Insurance cover and specified Evacuation cover to last for a minimum period of the event duration for the days you are with us on the published itinerary.
 Evacuation and medical expenses cover should total no less than $500 000.
-A copy of this cover/covers (if separate policies) is required to be received by us by 1st December 2023.
+A copy of this cover/covers (if separate policies) is required to be received by us by 19th November 2024.
 The details for submission can be seen at the bottom of this EEI in the ‘checklist’ section.

 We recommend that participants have insurance to cover damage, loss, theft, injury and non-attendance.
 Rat Race cannot accept any responsibility for the loss of, theft, or damage to any Participant property or the circumstances of Participant non-attendance.
 Within the 12-week departure window, we cannot provide any transfers and in all cases, we cannot entertain requests for refunds.
 We respectfully remind all participants that unforeseen circumstances preventing attendance is what travel insurance is designed for and is the reason for this as a strong recommendation on such undertakings.